Elif-Rana/CarRace/README.md

 - The first one to complete a lap and cross the line wins!

 ### Tip-off
-If you want to change the speed of black cars, you just need to update the integer parameter taken by the `game()` function in `main`.
+If you want to change the speed of black cars, you just need to update the integer parameter taken by the `game()` function in `Main.java`.
 The speed is decided by "1000 milliseconds (1 sec) divided by that parameter".
 Higher number slower cars.
 ```
 new CarRace().game(100);